fmanimashaun/learning-ruby/README.md

 # learning-ruby
-Tnis is a collection of my code while learning ruby using the Programming Ruby 3.3 - The pragmatic Programmers' Guide by Noel Rappin
+This is a collection of my code while learning ruby using the Programming Ruby 3.3 - The pragmatic Programmers' Guide by Noel Rappin